arlagonix/arlagonix.github.io/projects/stats-preview-card-component-main/README.md

 ## ℹ️ About

-This is a solution to the [Order summary card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/stats-preview-card-component-8JqbgoU62).
+This is a solution to the [Stats preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/stats-preview-card-component-8JqbgoU62).

 See [Task.md](./Task.md) for more details about the task